-The primary aim of this second version of the deliverable, and having gone through before a detailed analysis and assessment of the various PI architectural stacks (OLI, NOLI, and others) and networking technologies, is to reconsider the findings of the first version with the ultimate goal to list a set of best recommendations and inspirations on how relevant Internet standards and technologies can assist the design work in WP2 i.e. the PI Control and Management Platform.
+The majority of the work related to the requirements of Task T1.6 has been performed in the first two versions of this deliverable, D1.10 and D1.11, submitted on April 2019 and February 2020 respectively.
+The primary aim of this third version of the deliverable, and having gone through a detailed analysis and assessment of the various PI architectural stacks (OLI, NOLI, and others) and networking technologies, is to analyse the findings and final adoptions based on the progress, research and work performed in the last period.
+As well as list a set of relevant Internet standards and technologies which assisted the design work in WP2 i.e. the PI Control and Management Platform and Reference Architecture as well as the design testing domain of the LLs in WP3.
+Moreover, the interoperability and very definition of the PI Services is affected by the current work and again the related efforts in WP2 is addressed to reflect current developments